If there’s one thing we want, it’s to ensure that everything goes as smoothly as possible on the day of delivery.

 But it’s always handy for you to know what you need, and why in advance…

-In this blog we’ll look at what base is suitable for a base, and why it’s so important that you get it right.
+In this blog we’ll look at what base is suitable for a shed, and why it’s so important that you get it right.

 Please note: We highly advise you obtain landscaper quotes for base work before ordering your Gillies and Mackay building to obtain a full and clear picture of project costs.